 TAC recognizes that due to systemic barriers within the broader arts community (e.g. limited mainstream presentation opportunities for artists from equity-seeking communities) that some flexibility may be required in interpreting eligibility criteria to take into account equivalent professional experience and contexts.
 Potential applicants from equity-seeking communities are encouraged to discuss their eligibility with the program manager in advance of submitting an application.

 - Applicants must be Canadian Citizens, or Permanent Residents (Landed Immigrants), or have an application pending for Permanent Resident status, or be a Protected Person (approved refugee claimant) and, if requested, be able to provide documentation to verify this.

 - Individuals must have been a resident of the City of Toronto for at least one year prior to the deadline, and live and work in Toronto for at least eight months a year.
 A Post Office Box address cannot be used.
 Note: Temporary absences of up to one year may be considered, subject to written explanation and special permission.
-Please contact TAC’s Dance Officer.
+Please contact TAC’s Dance Program Manager.

 - Choreographers must have a minimum of one full-length publicly presented work or program, excluding student presentations, and must have received at least two TAC Dance Projects grants.